mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Methods

-$\bullet$ \textbf{Training Details.} We employed the Adam optimizer~\cite{kingma2014adam} to train deep network on a NVIDIA 3090 GPU.
+$\bullet$ \textbf{Implementation Details.} We employed the Adam optimizer~\cite{kingma2014adam} to train a deep network on an NVIDIA 3090 GPU.
 The batch size was 32.
-The training was carried out 500 epochs.
+The training was carried out for 500 epochs.
 The initial learning rate was 0.001 and was halved every 100 epochs.
 At the start of each epoch, the training samples were randomly shuffled.

-To balance the keypoint regression and gesture recognition, we experimentally set $\lambda=1$ in Equation.~\ref{eq:loss}.
+The resulting model contains 55.42M parameters, with an inference GPU memory of 657 MB and an end-to-end inference time of 42.03ms for 30 frames on the RTX 3090 GPU.
+These results demonstrate that our framework already achieves real-time performance.

+$\bullet$ \textbf{Downstream gesture recognition task.} The output of \sysName~ can be seamlessly applied to downstream tasks such as gesture recognition.
+Given a sequence of predicted hand poses $H_{set}$, we feed it into a gesture classification network (e.g., a GNN or ResNet) to identify the performed gesture.
+To ensure a consistent input size for the recognition model, we handle single- and dual-hand scenarios differently: if two hands are present, their keypoints are concatenated directly; if only one hand is detected, its keypoints are duplicated before concatenation.
+This design allows the recognition network to operate on a fixed-size input regardless of the number of hands.